silx-kit/silx-training/software_engineering/6_Documentation/index.rst

 Sphinx is including several extensions like:

-* mathjax: include math, rendered in the browser by MathJax
+* mathjax: for math formula, rendered in the browser by MathJax
 * autodoc: automatically insert docstrings from modules
 * viewcode: include links to source